danielllesk/SpotiSnake/README.md

 ## 🐍 How It Works

-- Choose your **Spotify album** at the start of the game.
+- Choose a **Spotify album** at the start of the game, preferrable something with cool album art.
 - Play as a snake that eats randomly scattered pieces of the album cover.
 - As you eat, each tile gets "locked in" onto the background, slowly revealing the full album.
-- A track from the album plays in the background.
+- After 5 blocks, a new random track from the album plays in the background.
 When it changes, the game updates accordingly.
-- If a secret **easter egg track** plays, you’ll get a special message 👀
+- If a secret **easter egg track** plays, you’ll get a special message.
+Message me if you get it👀
 - Want to challenge friends? **Send me the albums you ate!**

 ---